Rishabh1991mtu/RAG_MathReasoning/docs/apiendpoint.md

 ### Frontend : Example Curl Command

-To send a math query to the FastAPI endpoint, you can use the following curl command:
+To send a math query to the FastAPI endpoint, you can use the following curl command and in shell terminal:

+Option 1 : Run directly in terminal :
 ```sh
 curl -X POST "http://127.0.0.1:8000/api/math-query" -H "Content-Type: application/json" -d '{
     "prompt": "What is the integral of x^2?",